ladyissy/ladyissy.github.io/_posts/2018-12-22-predictive.md

 <figure>
   <img src="/images/predictive/flow.png">
 </figure>
-<li>Additionally, we use deep convolution nerual network to evulate the prediction analysis and obtain a PSNR of around 50 and a consuming time of around 45 minutes, but it did not satisfy the requirement of expanding image dimension.
+<li>Additionally, we use deep convolution neural network to evaluate the prediction analysis and obtain a PSNR of around 50 and a consuming time of around 45 minutes, but it did not satisfy the requirement of expanding image dimension.
 Thus, we choose not to use that model here.</li>
 </ul>
 <br>
 <h1 style="font-family:'Roboto';font-size:18px;">Contribution Statement</h1>